salemgu1/Exercises-problem-solving/README.md

 # Exercises-problem-solving
-Exercises problem solving in javascript
+Exercises problem solving in javascript and Java.